inidun/tagged_courier/README.md

-# Curation of article segmented Courier corpus
+# Courier corpus article segmentation

 ## Introduction

 Each document contains the entire OCR:ed text, in markdown format, for a single Courier issue.
 The purpose of the curation is to manually check and correct the article segmentation for each issue in the corpus.

-## Description
+The end goal is to mark up all text segments that belong to an article in such a way that it can be automatically extracted.
+To do this we need to insert a header above each text segment, as well as an indicator where the segment ends.

 ***Document***

-The first line in the *document* `# [DOCUMENT_ID](link) [TOTAL_NUM_MISMATCHES]` is a header with a link to the original source PDF. `TOTAL_NUM_MISMATCHES` is the number of mismatching article titles in the *issue*.
+The first line in each *document* `# [DOCUMENT_ID](link) [TOTAL_NUM_MISMATCHES]` is a header with a link to its original source PDF. `TOTAL_NUM_MISMATCHES` is the number of mismatching article titles in the *issue*.

 ***Page***

 Each *page* begins with a header `## Page [PAGE-NUMBER](link) [NUM_MISMATCHES]` containing a link to the same page in the original PDF. `NUM_MISMATCHES` is the number of mismatching article titles on the page reported during the automatic text extraction.

-***Article segment***
+***Article***

-*Article segments* within pages are indicated by an article header `### ARTICLE_ID: article-title` line.
+*Article* within pages are indicated by an article header `### ARTICLE_ID: article-title` line.
 The article title is taken from the Courier [article index](https://github.com/inidun/inidun_data/blob/main/courier/articles/article_index.csv).

 An *article segment* ends when any of the following is encountered: